 … … … … … … … … … … … … … … … … … … … … … … … … … … … … … … …

-1. Patience is a fundamental trait of mankind that lets one stay calm & composed It requires concentration, long training & practice to develop, not in yogic usage but 100% involvement.
+Patience is a fundamental trait of mankind that lets one stay calm and composed.
+It requires concentration, long training and practice to develop, not in yogic usage but 100% involvement.
 Dhriti (धृति) is an integral constituent of Dharma.